Richard-Au1/Portfolio/README.md

 ## Description

 My porfolio diplays a brief synopsis of who I am, the work I have done that is related to coding, contact info to reach out to me, and my resume.
+The portfolio contains HTML and CSS as of currently.

 ## Installation

 No installation required to use the website.

 ## Usage

+Here is the URL to my Portfolio: https://richard-au1.github.io/Portfolio/

 In the header there are four buttons that can be pressed to be sent into a section relating on each button pressed.
 Each button will have a gray background when moused over.
 For example, if Work is pressed then it will send the user down to the Work History Section shown below.
 ![(image.png)](<assets/images/Header button example.png>)
 ![(image-1.png)](<assets/images/Header button-workhistory.png>)